 Knightmare Arcanist is a young adult fantasy novel described as being in the same vein as Percy Jackson and the Olympians, Codex Alera and the Cradle series.
 Having read none of those books, my best comparison is ‘gothic Pokémon’ with a touch of Princess Mononoke, which is just as awesome as it sounds.

 I haven’t read a YA novel in many years other than the occasional accident (looking at you Children of Blood and Bone and The Rithmatist).
 I was therfore nervous going into Knightmare Arcanist, the first instalment in Frith Chronicles.
 However, I was pleasantly surprised by how much fun I had reading this fast-paced fantasy adventure.
 My mum often says that good quality books for boys in their early teens are hard to find.
 I don’t know whether or not that’s true, but I know the younger me would have killed to have this series.

 The book features all the faces you would expect in a good coming of age story: the underdog protagonist destined for great things, the smart best friend who has the intelligence to help them achieve said great things, a cantankerous mentor with questionable teaching methods and a villain with a winning smile.

 Stovall writes strong and convincing characters, and I found myself either loving or appropriately hating each one.
-While YA tends to deal more in absolutes, and I found the black-and-white concept of bully versus good guy refreshing.
-Relationships between the characters do evolve in an interesting way throughout the story which adds depth.
+While YA tends to deal more in absolutes, relationships between the characters do evolve in an interesting way throughout the story which added depth.

 The most entertaining thing about the book is discovering the different types of mythical creatures -my favourite being a brief appearance by a hydra named Raisen- and their arcanist’s unique magical abilities.
 This concept is well developed, and it’s a lot of fun to discover.